dplamenov/empiregame/README.md

 # empiregame
-Online empire(medieval) game php-based & mysql
+Online empire(medieval) game php-based & mysql.
+This is my old project, not have database migration.
+Languache of game is bulgarian.